Some takeaways from Argentine vs Argentinan:

-When talking about individuals, objects, or customs from Argentina, it’s common to ask: should I use “Argentine” or “Argentinian”?
-Both terms get used, so there are subtle distinctions if not exactly differences in meaning.
+When talking about individuals, objects, culture, customs from Argentina, it’s common to ask: Should I use “Argentine” or “Argentinian”?
+Both terms get used, so there are subtle distinctions, if not exactly differences in meaning.
 In this article, we look deep into the usage, etymology, and pronunciation of these words in order to clear up any confusion.

 The terms “Argentine” and “Argentinian” can both be used accurately to describe individuals, cultures, or items from Argentina.
 But their usage often depends on context, local tastes and even individual feelings.